ActionFPS/blacklist/README.md

 ## What information to add in blacklist?

-Name, date, reason, ip.
+Name, date, reason, IP.
 Then add text like this:

 ```
 // Name: unarmed